huggingface/blog/text-generation-inference-on-inferentia2.md

 **Deploying TGI Neuronx Endpoint**

 Before deploying the model to Amazon SageMaker, we must define the TGI Neuronx endpoint configuration.
-We need to make sure to set the following parameters according to the fixed-shape compilation parameters we used:
+We need to make sure the following additional parameters are defined:

+- `HF_NUM_CORES`: Number of Neuron Cores used for the compilation.
-- `MAX_CONCURRENT_REQUESTS`: Equal to the batch size that was used to compile the model.
+- `HF_BATCH_SIZE`: The batch size that was used to compile the model.
-- `MAX_INPUT_LENGTH`: Less than or equal to the sequence length that was used to compile the model.
+- `HF_SEQUENCE_LENGTH`: The sequence length that was used to compile the model.
-- `MAX_TOTAL_TOKENS`: Equal to the sequence length that was used to compile the model.
+- `HF_AUTO_CAST_TYPE`: The auto cast type that was used to compile the model.

-- `MAX_BATCH_PREFILL_TOKENS`: half of the maximum number of tokens `[batch_size * sequence_length] / 2`
-- `MAX_BATCH_TOTAL_TOKENS`: Equal to the maximum number of tokens `[batch_size * sequence_length]`
+We still need to define traditional TGI parameters with:

-In addition, we need to set the `HF_MODEL_ID` pointing to the Hugging Face model ID.
+- `HF_MODEL_ID`: The Hugging Face model ID.
+- `HF_TOKEN`: The Hugging Face API token to access gated models.
+- `MAX_BATCH_SIZE`: The maximum batch size that the model can handle, equal to the batch size used for compilation.
+- `MAX_INPUT_LENGTH`: The maximum input length that the model can handle.
+- `MAX_TOTAL_TOKENS`: The maximum total tokens the model can generate, equal to the sequence length used for compilation.

 ```python
 import json